Skip to content

 • Engineering Mathematics

-Partial differentiation, advance vector analysis, directional derivatives, irrotational and solenoidal vector fields, multiple integration, Guass divergence theorem, Stokes's and green theorems.
-Fourier series, complex variables, Cauchy Riemann equation
+Partial differentiation, advance vector analysis, directional derivatives, irrational and solenoidal vector fields, multiple integration, Guass divergence theorem, Stokes's and green theorems, Fourier series, complex variables, Cauchy Riemann equation.

 • Physics